Azure/azure-iot-sdks/c/readme.md

 # Microsoft Azure IoT device SDK for C

-The Microsoft Azure IoT device libraries for C contain code that facilitates building devices and applications that connect to and are managed by Azure IoT Hub services.
+The Microsoft Azure IoT device libraries for C contain code that facilitates building devices and applications that connect to and are managed by Azure IoT Hub.

 The device library consists of a set of reusable components with abstract interfaces that enable pluggability between stock and custom modules.

 To meet the wide range of device requirements in the Internet of Things space, the C libraries are provided in source code form to support multiple form factors, operating systems, tools sets, protocols and communications patterns widely in use today.

-## Features
+## Messaging Features

  * Sends event data to Azure IoT based services.
  * Maps server commands to device functions.